Ad-hoc Trump fuels White House meltdown

-WASHINGTON, D.C.: A White House lurching from crisis to crisis appeared close to complete meltdown on Friday (Saturday in Manila as Donald Trump’s staff struggled to limit damage from two impulsive moves with far-reaching consequences.
+WASHINGTON: A White House lurching from crisis to crisis appeared close to complete meltdown Friday (Saturday in Manila), as Donald Trump’s staff struggled to limit damage from two impulsive moves with far-reaching consequences.

 Trump’s off-the-cuff enticement of a global trade war and calls for limits on the constitutional right to bear arms cleaved a schism between the mercurial president and his Republican backers, sparked a stock market sell-off and prompted threats of retaliatory sanctions from across the globe.